-AdTrust, a new Australian study by Galaxy Research and NewsMediaWorks, looks into consumer trust in content and advertising across 10 media channels and found a direct correlation between the two, with ads in news media ranked as the most trusted.
+AdTrust, an Australian study by Galaxy Research and NewsMediaWorks, looked into consumer trust in content and advertising across 10 media channels and found a direct correlation between the two, with ads in news media ranked as the most trusted.

 When it comes to building momentum for a new brand or product, appealing to early adopters can be critical.
 Those early adopters read newspapers.

 Research included in NewsMediaWork’s Quarterly Report, shows 75 per cent of those who are the first in their social network to try a new product are newspaper readers.

 Further, readers are 30% more likely to discuss products advertised with friends and family, and go online for more information, according to a report published in Admap magazine.

 For centuries, newspapers have been responsible for credible and in-depth reporting on local, regional, national and global issues every day.

 The trust and reliance readers place on newspapers have a hallow effect on advertising found within the medium.